Dr. Dan Chernow '67, MA '89, MA '03, Co-President

 Teaching was always her passion, so Diane returned to teaching and California State University Northridge, where she earned her Special Education Credentials and a job with Los Angeles Unified School District at Palms Middle School.
 Her contributions to the Special Education Program have aided many general education teachers in incorporating the inclusion program in their classrooms and assisted students and parents in making the transition to mainstream classes.
 She served as Chairman of the Special Education Department, was on the School Site Council and the Leadership Council for many years.

 Diane's retirement from LAUSD hasn't quenched her desire to stop working with kids.
-In her community, she is active with the Venice Family Clinic, a docent at the Skirball Cultural Center, substitute teaches and is a member of several civic and religious organizations.
+In her community, she is active with the Venice Family Clinic, a docent at the Skirball Cultural Center, substitute teachers and is a member of several civic and religious organizations.
 Diane has been married for over 40 years and has two sons and two grandsons.

 Lavenia Howard '09